 I don’t mean to gripe, but…

 When I get in conversations with people about abortion, eventually we reach for a word to describe what is being killed in an abortion.
-I avoid “trigger” words like “baby,” and “person” – those terms invite more contention than is necessary to get the point across.
+I try to avoid “trigger” words like “baby,” and “person” – those terms invite more contention than is necessary to get the point across.
 But I do not surrender to just any verbiage, from the pro-choice side, such as “clump of cells,” “or parasite,” or “tissue.”
 I have a duty to truth, and so, it would not be accurate to describe an organism as if it’s an undifferentiated mass, like a tumor; or act as if the fetal human is a parasite, when, in reality, parasites are a different species from the parent.

-I favor expressions that are technically precise, having scientific or legal support.
+Whenever I can, I favor expressions that are technically precise, having scientific or legal support.
 In a subject as heated and disputed as abortion, it’s important to use clear words wherever we can.
 For example:

 - “fetal human” or “human fetus” – the biological kind plus the stage of development